nismod/git-novice/_includes/slides/01-concepts.md

 *   Imagine you have 5 co-authors.
 How would you manage the changes and comments they make to your paper?
     If you use LibreOffice Writer or Microsoft Word, what happens if you accept changes made using the `Track Changes` option?
 Do you have a history of those changes?

+---

+## Summary

+Two main concepts:

+*   A `commit` is a package of changes made to some files
+*   A `repository` is a store of all the commits for a project